How a Robust Knowledge Base Remodels Your Support Organization

 What’s the point of a KB if it cannot be accessed by the right people at the right time?
 Harness the power of AI to provide a unified view of your organization’s KB and tap into online customer community, documentation, help center, etc.

-Well, SearchUnify’s unified cognitive platform doesn’t just provide a 360-degree view of the enterprise knowledge, but it also lets you control who can access your content sources for security purposes.
+Well, SearchUnify’s enterprise agentic platform doesn’t just provide a 360-degree view of the enterprise knowledge, but it also lets you control who can access your content sources for security purposes.
 Additionally, its AI-powered Agent Helper expedites the resolution timeline by surfacing the relevant help-content whenever an agent opens a new ticket.

 4. Incorporate Quality Assurance